salonikumari107/smart-jewellery-for-women-safety/README.md

-# Smart Jewelry for Women Safety
+# Smart Jewellery for Women Safety

 This project is a wearable safety system designed to help women alert emergency contacts in case of danger.
 It uses a microcontroller, GPS module, GSM module, and a panic button to send real-time location alerts via SMS.